 American citizens continue to be targeted by criminal and terrorist groups worldwide.

-200+ Americans are taken hostage abroad each year.
-They are taken in countries including Afghanistan, Iran, Libya, Mexico, Pakistan, Syria, Venezuela, Yemen and more.
+Over 200 Americans are estimated to be taken hostage abroad each year, and many more are wrongfully detained.
+They are taken in countries including Afghanistan, Myanmar, China, Egypt, Iran, Iraq, Philippines, Rwanda, Russia, Syria, Ukraine, Venezuela, Yemen and more.

 We are an entirely independent and confidential support service without any ties to government or political influence.
-Services for families of hostage victims are lacking in the US and we fill that gap.
-We are not duplicating support available elsewhere in cases such as child abduction or domestic kidnaps, but we are addressing a growing need to support families of US citizens taken hostage abroad.
+Services for families of hostage and wrongful detainees are lacking in the US and we fill that gap.
+We are not duplicating support available elsewhere in cases such as child abduction or domestic kidnaps, but we are addressing a growing need to support families of US citizens taken hostage or wrongfully detained abroad.

-We walk with families throughout the kidnapping and with hostages through their reintegration once home.
+We walk with families throughout the ordeal and with hostages and wrongful detainees through their reintegration once they return home.
 We provide guidance, advice and information to solve the various challenges and issues they face.
-We connect families and former hostages with professional services including financial advisory, legal advisory, and medical care and make connections to mental health experts, media experts and country experts.
+We make connections with professional services including financial advisory, legal advisory, and medical care and make connections to mental health experts, media experts, and country experts.